 Eventually, I moved out of my aunt's into my first ever apartment, broke off forever my bad relationship, and slowly, but so, so surely, God drew me near to His heart.
 I was breaking, but in a good way.
 I was alone, but in a good way.
 At 26 I started separating from those friendships and people that were not good for me, going to church with my mom, who had been on her own journey: she had since truly found faith for herself, and was in a small group, something I had never heard of and wasn't ready for, but she would talk to me about hers.
 I was working part-time at Anthropologie outside Chicago, and painting again.
 Or really, for the first time, as a healthy, alive person.
 It was freeing and healing and I found it essential.
 I began to think it might be what these new Christians around me were calling 'a gift.'
 This was 2013.
 And it continued.
 God put people in my path at work, new wonderful girlfriends who I got to watch get married, and have children, and have fellowship with, and they all had this joy that I never understood.
 Joy, and momentum.
 Many were creative.
 They were provided for in a way that I struggled to comprehend; they believed in something.
 They had faith.
 They knew the character and intimacy of God and I loved who they were because if it.
 It was very hard at first for me to grasp the concept that this Christianity thing might be true, and that someone like me might belong, but I began to see it and then it became all I wanted.

 It has not been an easy road but it has been so real, with all the pieces connecting.
 God has never failed to use every single pain for something good.
-My mom and I are best friends.
+My mom and I are friends.
 We wouldn't be if I never learned that God requires humility and forgiveness.
 And if I never knew this superhuman idea that love is not a feeling, but a choice, and that it is redemptive.
 I listened most of my life to psychologists tell me - from childhood to the time I was hospitalized - that I may never get what I need from my parents and that's just something I'll have to accept.
 But God had bigger plans - plans that only He could deliver.
-My dad and I are on good terms and we talk often.
-My mom and I almost daily.
-And, my parents have been dating each other for the past few years.
-I assume eventually they'll get married.
-Last Christmas was the first time inn a long time that my mom, dad, sister and I were all at the same table, and we all went to church together.
+My dad and my relationship, though broken, isn’t characterized by anger or sadness.
+God has worked on all of us in our own way, in His own timing.

 There's nothing about my story, when I really look at it, that went the way I thought it would or even the way I would have wanted it to.
 It was characterized by a lot of pain that I wouldn't have chosen for myself, but God needed to refine me to the point of realizing I'd be lost without Him.
 There's nowhere I'll go where He has not already stood, nothing He doesn't know ahead of time, nothing He can't turn into the most beautiful good.